Next, holding the body's shank in the milling machine vice, machine the 8mm wide

 There remains just two parts, the feed screw and the dial, that require making before

 finally finishing the complete assembly.
-These are straight forward parts to make
+These are straight forward parts and need

-and need no comment from me other than to say make the 20mm dimension on the feed
+no comment from me other than to say make the 20mm dimension on the feed screw longer,

-screw longer, say 22mm, so that it can be reduced gradually on final assembly to
+say 22mm, so that it can be reduced gradually on final assembly to establish a backlash

 Finally clean up the parts, removing burrs, etc. and you are ready for assembly,